micahwilhelm/renku-treenetportal/README.md

 ### Adding your app

-Once you have cloned this repo, you can replace the code in the `src/r/app` folder with your app.
+Clone this repo and replace the code in the `src/r/app` folder with your app.

 After doing that, you should build the image and test that the app works.
 This requires Docker installed on your machine, but it will help you debug problems quickly.

-For example, you can build and run with the following commands:
+For example, you can build and run with the following commands on Macs with Apple Silicon processors (for other machines, the build command might be different):

 ```
 docker buildx build -t renku/shiny-session --platform linux/amd64 .
 docker run --rm -ti -e RENKU_BASE_URL_PATH="/test-app" -p 3838:3838 renku/shiny-session
 ```

-If everything worked correctly, you should be able to connect a web browser to
+If everything worked correctly, you will be able to connect a web browser to

 http://localhost:3838/test-app/